 - Disputes in relation to trusts & family arrangements

 - Disputes about administration of trusts and estates including claims against executors or trustees

 Members of our team offer a "complete service" as they are trained specialists in Probate and Trust dispute work and also liaise closely with our other specialist colleagues dealing with the law relating to the elderly and to incapacity, capital taxation; and if required, our commercial and family departments.

-All our team are members of the Society of Trust and Estate Practitioners (STEP), ensuring specialist knowledge is available to you.
-A number are also members of the “Solicitors for the Elderly” and also “Dementia Friends”.
+A number of our team are members of the Society of Trust and Estate Practitioners (STEP), ensuring specialist knowledge is available to you and are also members of the “Solicitors for the Elderly” and “Dementia Friends”.